IceMetalPunk/Chaotica/README.md

 **********************

-Current table of chaos amounta generated for each pair of dissimilar blocks:
+Current table of chaos amounts generated for each pair of dissimilar blocks:

 |First Block|Second Block|Chaos Generated|
 |:---------:|:----------:|--------------:|